taddison/personal-site/README.md

 - generate a default share image when one is not present
 - alt text for share images
 - custom description og meta-tag used for blog posts
+- put a link icon before/after on hover for permalinks

 Outstanding: